YuvrajSagarRana/andrew_socket/README.md

 # andrew_socket
-This is small project for Suresh Gyan Vihar Univeristy building - chat app With the help of mentor andrew so i name the project andrew_socket
+This is small project for Suresh Gyan Vihar Univeristy building - chat app With the help of mentor andrew to sumbit the major project to Ass.
+Professor:Ankit Kumar. so i name the project andrew_socket
 	#I have learn basic socket.io  which i try to implemented  here
 #Nodejs with express is server and for connection we use socket.io framework of nodejs .
 #Any one can use this project for further development